DEIB-GECO/RGMQLlib/README.md

 # RGMQLlib

-This package conatins the Scala Libraries used from RGMQL package
+This package contains the Scala Libraries used from the RGMQL package

 This package includes only the jar file